pebble-dev/pebble-dev.github.io/_posts/2025-01-26-the-future-of-rebble.md

 # 🗒️ That's all for now

 Between everything above, and the fact that progress continues on our [replacement mobile app](https://github.com/pebble-dev/mobile-app), the future of Rebble has never looked so bright.
+A huge thank you to everyone in the Pebble-verse who made this happen, especially those internal to Google who have helped ensure PebbleOS's future.
+Also a massive thank you to Eric and Katharine too.
 Stay tuned for more updates after the hackathon is complete, and when we have the first working versions of the new RebbleOS!

 \- Will ❤️

 ### Clarifications:

+#### How can I get involved with the hackathon?
+See [here.](/hackathon-002/)

-#### Did Google gift PebbleOS to Rebble?
+#### Did Google gift PebbleOS to Rebble specifically?
 No, Google have open sourced the PebbleOS to everyone, Rebble plans to make good use of this.

 #### Is this related to \<Other Project\>?
-If you read about a different PebbleOS project somewhere other than this blog, it's probably unrelated to us.
+Maybe!
+But if you read about a different PebbleOS project somewhere other than this blog, it's probably unrelated to us.

-#### How can I get involved with the hackathon?
-See [here.](/hackathon-002/)
+#### What if I have more questions?
+Reach out to us at support@rebble.io, or drop a message [on Discord.](/discord)